U.S. Army Nuclear Disablement Teams selected for Small Unit Deployment Award

-Soldiers from Nuclear Disablement Team 3 and 2nd CBRNE Response Team, 46th Chemical Company, participate in Exercise Prominent Hunt in Camp Blanding, Florida.
-The U.S. Army’s three Nuclear Disablement Teams were selected for the Army Deployment Excellence Award in the small unit category.
-Photo courtesy of FBI Jacksonville.
+ABERDEEN PROVING GROUND, Maryland – The U.S. Army’s three Nuclear Disablement Teams were selected for the Army Deployment Excellence Award in the small unit category.

+Soldiers from the NDT 1 “Manhattan,” NDT 2 “Iron Maiden” and NDT 3 “Vandals” excelled in the Army-wide competition designed to assess a unit’s deployment discipline program.

+Delayed due to the COVID-19 pandemic, the teams won the award for fiscal year 2020.

 |Date Taken: